latticejs/lattice/packages/map/README.md

 - We are passing `afterMapComplete={this.afterMapLoad}` as props
 - Once Map creation functionality completed it return `mapObj`.
 - In `afterMapLoad()` we have added `Navigation`and `Search` control.
-- You can also get more [Example](https://docs.mapbox.com/mapbox-gl-js/examples/) for refrence.
+- You can also get more [Example](https://docs.mapbox.com/mapbox-gl-js/examples/) for reference.